paymentwall/paymentwall.github.io/docs/integration-checkout-onetime.md

 # Onetime Payments

-*Onetime payments* is the instant payment of [Checkout API](/integration/checkout-home).
-Start integration with following steps once you have product selection step finished in your application:
+*Onetime payments* are the instant payment of [Checkout API](/integration/checkout-home).
+Start your integration with the following steps once you have product selection step finished in your application:

 * [Build payment page](#build-payment-page).